spacerest/spacerest.github.io/_posts/2016-02-08-setting-up-vim.markdown

  A window is a viewport on a buffer.
  A tab page is a collection of windows.

 In other editors, tabs exist to represent particular files you're moving between, but you're not going to use one tab to represent interchangeable files.
 Similarly, once Vim is open once, it's easiest to access each file by individual buffers.

 Since I've started using Vim, I keep running into this message:
+{: .center}
 ![swp file already exists screen shot](/assets/images/swp_message.png)

 I've hated it.
 This happens because, like it says, I probably have this same info open in another tab.
 Vim knows that it's open somewhere not in this Vim session, but it doesn't know that it's necessarily in another Vim session.
 What this message is saying is that I'm essentially editing a new version of this file, instead of the text of the file that's saved in one place in my history.
 This is a good way to lose changes that you're making in one of the two versions of the same file that are open.

 When using buffers, however, even if you have a split window with the same buffer on both sides, any changes you make on one side of the split will be simultaneously executed in the other side of the split, because you're looking at the same place, twice.

+{: .center}
 ![vim tabs versus vim buffers for the same file](/assets/gifs/vim_buffers.gif)

+So much simpler.

+#### Basic Steps for Opening and Navigating Between Buffers

+For starters, open two files within the same Vim session with <code>vim file1.ext file2.ext</code>.

+You’ll now probably have one buffer visible with the contents of <code>file1.ext</code>.
+To split the screen, you can split it horizontally with the command <code>:split</code>, or you can split it vertically with the command <code>:vsplit</code>.

+You’ll now probably have two views of the same buffer of <code>file1.ext</code> visible.
+Try <code>Ctrl-w</code> followed by another <code>w</code>, and you should see your active cursor move between the two views.
+Once you’re in the view you’d like to display file2.ext, try <code>:bnext</code> or <code>:bprevious</code>.

+Play around with the <code>Ctrl-w</code> by following it with an <code>n</code> instead of a <code>w</code>.
+Also play around with <code>:ls</code> to list all the buffers open in this session, and instead of <code>:bnext</code>, try <code>:b1</code> and <code>:b2</code>, because 1 and 2 are most likely the listed names you’ll see for each buffer when listing them out with <code>:ls</code>.

+To save and close out each buffer, go with the regular old <code>:w</code> and <code>:q</code>.

+Anyway, that’s the deepest that I’m going to go into buffers today.
+I’ll save mapping for another day.

+{::comment}
 http://www.moolenaar.net/habits.html

 what's a Makefile?